The Welcome Table

 You Are God's Beloved Child

-The Welcome Table is a community where we can bring our whole selves to God and each other as gifts to share in love.
+The Welcome Table Catholic LGBTQ Community includes LGBTQ people who are active, struggling, and former Catholics, as well as families and allies, committed to bringing our whole selves to God and each other as gifts to share in love.

 Featured LGBTQ Events and News